-- In fact, the superficial resemblance of Hyalinobatrachium dianae to the children’s character Kermit the Frog has prompted some individuals to suggest giving the newly discovered creature a common name based upon that.
+- In fact, the superficial resemblance of the frog to the children’s character Kermit the Frog remains remarkable.
+It has also prompted some individuals to suggest giving the newly discovered creature a common name based upon that.

 Hyalinobatrachium dianae Physical Description

-Further, the flesh of the underside is almost completely translucent, allowing its internal organs to be fully viewed.
+That region, though, is where the Hyalinobatrachium truly distinguishes itself from all other known frogs.
+In an unparalleled development of evolution, its underside remains almost completely translucent, allowing its internal organs to be fully viewed.

 Hyalinobatrachium dianae Distribution, Habitat, and Ecology